atrettel/wosp/README.md

     A_Study_in_Scarlet.txt:2217:"When Mrs. Charpentier paused," the detective continued, " I saw that the whole case hung upon one point.
 Fixing her with my eye in a way which I always found
     ...

-Like the search option operators, all proximity operators also support added numbers at the end, and those numbers specify how many neighboring language elements to search.
+Like the search option operators, all proximity operators support added numbers at the end, and those numbers specify how many neighboring language elements to search.
 The default is one language element.
 The following example searches for several terms to within 5 words of each other:

     $ wosp "(private OR police OR government) NEAR5 (constable#1 OR officer#1 OR detective#1)" A_Study_in_Scarlet.txt